 While this will provide a 3D experience, it doesn’t offer the same image clarity as content filmed specifically in 3D.
 To compensate for this, some TV manufacturers are forming partnerships with broadcast companies in order to launch new 3D TV networks, offering 3D content 24 hours a day.

-Sony Corp. recently brokered a deal with IMAX and Discovery Communications, owner of the Discovery Channel and its networks, to launch a new, fully 3D network in 2011 or 2012.
+Sony Corp. recently brokered a deal with IMAX and Discovery Communications, owner of the Discovery Channel and cystic acne treatment, to launch a new, fully 3D network in 2011 or 2012.
 This new 3D network doesn’t have a name yet, but it will offer 3D content in some exciting areas, including space, exploration, adventure and natural history.
 The partnership also has stated content will not exclusively come from Sony, IMAX, or Discovery.
 Third-party 3D providers will also be able to participate.